Are you new to the wonderful world of SEO?

 It’s also useful as you check out your competitors.
-By seeing where they come up short, you may be able to take full advantage, subsequently pushing your website to the top of the search results.
+By seeing where they come up short, you may be able to take full advantage, subsequently pushing your website to the top of the search engine results.

 All in all, SEOquake is easy to use, without being intrusive.
-Once you download the extension and learn how it can suit your personal needs, there’s a good chance that it’ll become one of your go-to SEO tools.
+Once you download the extension and learn how it can suit your personal needs, there’s a good chance that it’ll become one of your go-to free SEO tools.